 The illustration below shows the full series of reactions from fusion, via neutron multiplication to tritium breeding.

 The big question is how many tritium nuclei are regenerated for one fusion reaction on average at the end of the reaction series.
 The value of this is the Tritium Breeder Ratio (TBR) and in practice it is likely to have a maximum value about 1.15.
-The figure below summarizes the inherent breeding capacity for thick breeder blankets with no structural material and no "external" neutron multiplier.
+The figure below summarizes the inherent breeding capacity for 2 metre-thick breeder blankets with no structural material and no "external" neutron multiplier.
 "Internal" neutron multiplier options are included.
 The plot show TBR as a function of the energy gain in the reaction series.

 The addition of structural material in practical breeder blankets reduces the TBR by factors of up to 30%.
 Further reductions in practical TBR, result from gaps in breeder blanket coverage caused by the entry ports into the vacuum vessel.
 With all factors, estimates are that the overall TBR will be in the range 1.05-1.15.